Drum magazine: 1800s

 In 1853, the first revolving drum magazine was patented by Charles N. Tyler, and the first modern one by William H. Elliot, better known as the inventor of the Remington Double Derringer, in 1871.
+In describing his invention Elliot wrote that his object was to provide not only a detachable magazine, but one "of much greater capacity than it could have if it were a part of the [firearm]".